 Bomb: The Race to Build –and Steal–the World’s Most Dangerous Weapon by Steve Sheinkin

 Another knock-out nonfiction book from the talented Steve Sheinkin!
-I’m so impressed how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life.
+I’m so impressed by how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life.
 Well, they do say truth is stranger than fiction.
-But usually it’s written like it’s duller than dirt.
-This book is a great exception — totally engaging and kept my interest.

 Whoppers: History’s Most Outrageous Lies and Liars by Christine Seifert